It's a New Day in Public Health.

 - OSTDS Statistics

 - Staff Directory

 - Information for Septic System Owners and Buyers

 Florida Water Management Inventory Details

 The project began in April 2014.
 The initial mapping and summary were complete for all Florida counties in September 2016.
 The Final Report for this first phase is publicly available.
 Another round of data gathering was initiated in December 2016 and the mapping was updated throughout 2017 and 2018.
 Data for these first two phases are available on the project ftp site.

 The current phase of the project seeks to continue filling in data gaps, collecting data for properties served by public water systems and wastewater systems, and expanding the information for domestic private wells and onsite septic systems.

 Wastewater Disposal Methods by Property in Florida

-It is important to note that, for the purpose of the Florida Water Management Inventory, any facility that is permitted by FDEP is considered to be “public” (i.e. Central Sewer and/or Public Water), regardless of capacity or how many parcels are served by the facility.
+It is important to note that, for the purpose of the Florida Water Management Inventory, any facility that is permitted by FDEP is considered to be “public” (i.e. Central Sewer and/or Public Water), regardless of ownership, capacity or how many parcels are served by the facility.

 - Parcel polygons with attributes for ParcelNo, physical address, wastewater method, drinking water source, WWTF ID, PWS ID